vadimtrifonov/PlutusPioneer/Week3/Week3.md

 	* `txSignedBy :: TxInfo -> PubKeyHash -> Bool` - check whether the given `TxInfo` is signed by the given public key has
 	* `beneficiary dat` - retrieve `beneficiary` from `VestingDatum`
 * `deadlineReached = contains (from $ deadline dat) $ txInfoValidRange info`
-	* `from $ deadline dat` - create a time interval that starts from deadline in `VestingDatum` and until infinity
+	* `from $ deadline dat` - create a time interval that starts from `deadline` in `VestingDatum` and until infinity
-	* `contains` - check whether the deadline interval is contained in the transaction validity interval
+	* `contains` - check whether the deadline interval (which stretches until infinity) contains the transaction validity interval

 ^[One thing that I've noticed is that fields are often prefixed with the name of the type they belong to:  `TxInfo` and `txInfoInputs`.
 It is likely done to avoid the confusion between field access and other function calls, as their syntax is the same (compared to other languages that have dot notation)]